theque5t/Detect4j/README.md

 Runnable jar that will detect for specific classes in use within existing JVMs

+## Vision

+ - A tool that detects if a specific Java class(es) is actively in use on a system.

+## Issue

+- File scanning detection methods do not necessarily confirm whether a specific class is actively in use.
+- Transitive dependencies make it difficult to know what (if any) code is using a specific class.
+It is possible that there may __not__ be a dependency explicitly declared in a project, but instead __used indirectly via another dependency__.

+## Method

+- Runnable jar that that detects if a specific class(es) is in use within existing [Java Virtual Machines (JVM)](https://en.wikipedia.org/wiki/Java_virtual_machine)

+## How does it work?

+1. Searches for targeted JVMs using target pattern (regex)
+2. Scan each JVM matching the target pattern by:
+    a.
+Attaching to the JVM
+    b.
+Loading an agent into the JVM that scans for classes in use that match the target pattern (regex)
+    c.
+Logging what it's doing and what it's finding
+    d.
+Detach from the JVM
+3. Wait until the next scan interval
+4. Repeat steps 1-3 until exited

 ## Disclaimer

 Please read the [license](./LICENSE).
 This is a work in progress.
 Best effort was made to test the software, but it is not guaranteed to work perfectly in all contexts.